romidane/just-slide/README.md

 just-slide
 ==========

-This just another slider that does the simple things well.
+This just another slider that does what its supposed to do.